adambyle/ultima/Development Guide/Contributing.md

 - Create the map in a void preset superflat world.
 It is easiest to transfer from there.
 - The theme should not reference popular culture.
 - The map should be a location or environment, as opposed to an abstract or art-like build.
 - Clearly mark four locations for player spawning, preferably near the corners.
-No player should have an advantage from where the spawn.
+No player should have an advantage from where they spawn.
 - Limit your use of blocks that can be interacted with (containers, doors, switches).

 You must submit the following to me over Discord: